tomjo/debezium-offsetfile-conv/README.md

 ## Installation

-### Pre-built binaries
+### Pre-built jar

-You can download pre-built binaries from the latest GitHub release: https://github.com/tomjo/debezium-offsetfile-conv/releases/latest
+You can download the pre-built jar file from the latest GitHub release: https://github.com/tomjo/debezium-offsetfile-conv/releases/latest

 ### Container image

 Images available at https://ghcr.io/tomjo/debezium-offsetfile-conv

-### From source
+### Building from source

 Requires Java 17 (or later).

 ```shell
 ./gradlew build
 ```

-It is built with the [quarkus](https://quarkus.io) framework, so specify environment variable `QUARKUS_PACKAGE_TYPE` to build the different variants (uber-jar, native).

 The container build requires a container build tool that handles Dockerfile such as Docker, Podman, Kaniko, ...